Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Palm:

 3 inches.
 Width of man's palm.
+(Also, slang term for hiding in a hand or stealing.)

 Hand:

 4 inches.
 Width of man's hand; used for height of horse at its withers (shoulders).
-Formerly, approx 5 inches.
+Formerly, approx. 5 inches.

 Shaftment: